-Debt validation forces the debt collection companies to prove they’re abiding by laws, maintaining accurate paperwork and accounting, maintaining legally required documentation and abiding by all of the debt collection rules.
-When it comes to debt collection accounts, often inaccurate information is found, records are missing, creditors are trying to collect on debt that’s expired past the statute of limitations, there have been unauthorized fees added in, and the list goes on and on of potential flaws and legal violations that can be attached to a debt.
+Debt validation forces the debt collection companies to prove they’re abiding by laws, maintaining accurate paperwork and accounting, maintaining legally required documentation, and abiding by all of the debt collection rules.
+Unfortunately, when it comes to debt collection accounts, often inaccurate information is found, records are missing, creditors are trying to collect on a debt that’s expired past the statute of limitations, there have been unauthorized fees added in, and the list goes on and on of potential flaws and legal violations that can be attached to a debt.
 The point is, debt can easily get disputed and become “legally uncollectible.”
-A legally uncollectible debt is one that does not have to get paid.
-Also, a legally uncollectible debt is one that can’t legally get reported on your credit report.
+A legally uncollectible debt does not have to get paid.
+Also, a legally uncollectible debt can’t legally get reported on your credit report.

 Have you ever heard of someone getting a speeding ticket and getting it dismissed?

 Debt validation is similar in nature to how a speeding ticket can get dismissed, even if the person was speeding.
-However, when it comes to debt there are many laws that regulate debt collection companies.
-There are a multitude of debt collection and credit card related laws available to use when disputing a debt, like the Credit Card Act, FDCPA, Fair Credit Billing Act and the FCRA.
-All of these laws make it faily easy for a debt validation program to dispute a debt and prove it to be legally uncollectible.
-Especially when it comes to credit card debt, where statistically, more than 90% of credit card lawsuits can get dismissed after being disputed, due to flaws in the paperwork, according to a Brooklyn Judge.
+However, when it comes to debt, many laws regulate debt collection companies.
+In addition, there is a multitude of debt collection and credit card-related laws available to use when disputing a debt, like the Credit Card Act, FDCPA, Fair Credit Billing Act, and the FCRA.
+All of these laws make it fairly easy for a debt validation program to dispute a debt and prove it to be legally uncollectible, especially when it comes to credit card debt, where statistically, more than 90% of credit card lawsuits can get dismissed after being disputed, due to flaws in the paperwork, according to a Brooklyn Judge.